 In a lecture she gave in 1927 at the Sorbonne she openly condemned the earlier fashions:

 At the present time, fashion is passing through a critical stage which corresponds to a period of revolution.
-Some time before the first world war it began to free itself from academic couture: it got rid of the corset, the high collar, all those elements of women’s dress demanded by the aesthetic of fashion but which were contrary to hygiene and the freedom of movement.
+Sometime before World War I, it began to free itself from academic couture: it got rid of the corset, the high collar, and all those elements of women’s dress demanded by the aesthetic of fashion but which were contrary to hygiene and the freedom of movement.

-Chris Dercon, the director of Tate Modern asserted: “Sonia Delaunay has been less recognised for her contribution to the history of modern art and abstraction than she deserves, marginalised by an account of the history of art that has prioritised male artists and, at times, positioned her work as decorative.”
+Chris Dercon, the last director of Tate Modern asserted: “Delaunay has been less recognized for her contribution to the history of modern art and abstraction than she deserves, marginalized by an account of the history of art that has prioritized male artists and, at times, positioned her work as decorative.”

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!